Eyelid Lift Procedures

 You may want to enhance the youthful results of your eyelid lift procedure with additional treatments.
 Botox Cosmetic and dermal fillers such as Juvederm are great options to smooth out fine lines and wrinkles all around your face.
 LATISSE is an increasingly popular route for those who wish to restore lush, voluminous lashes.
 By treating your lashes just once a day, you could see results within eight weeks.
 Discuss additional treatments or procedures with Dr. Franckle during your consultation.

 Why Choose Dr. Franckle?

 As with any procedure, it is best to trust a board-certified plastic surgeon.
 In addition to being board-certified, Dr. Franckle boasts an array of impressive memberships that display his knowledge in the industry.
 He is a member of the American Society of Plastic Surgeons, the American Society for Aesthetic Plastic Surgery, the New Jersey Society of Plastic Surgeons, and the American College of Surgeons, among others.
-It is this extensive exposure and continued learning that give Dr. Franckle of Premier Plastic Surgery Arts the cutting-edge in eyelid lift procedures.
+It is this extensive exposure and continued learning that give Dr. Franckle the cutting-edge in eyelid lift procedures.

 Recovery from Eyelid Surgery